-You might not think of these movements as stretches, but they actually are (read more things you might not know about stretching here ).
+You might not think of these movements as stretches, but they actually are (read more things you might not know about stretching here).
 Experts suggest that you should do dynamic stretches during a warmup, rather than relaxed or static stretching.

-In a 10 minute daily stretching routine, you only need a couple minutes to warm up.
+In a 10 minute daily stretching routine, you only need a couple of minutes to warm up.
 Take 2 of the 8 minutes to warm up your body with these exercises.
 Do not pause in between them.

 - Start with burpees.
-Complete 5 full burpees in this way: From a standing position, squat to the ground, put your hands on the floor, and kick your feet back so that you are in a push up position.
+Complete 5 full burpees in this way: From a standing position, squat to the ground, put your hands on the floor, and kick your feet back so that you are in a push-up position.
 Then, come back to a squat (jumping your feet forward, if you can) and then jump up into standing position, coming straight back to a squat.
 Repeat the entire move 5 times.

 - Complete 10 lunges with both legs.